 - Violation of Terms.
 If an individual violates the conditions of his or her discharge, a termination is issued and the original complaint is reinstated; in other words, the accused is forced to defend the original charge from the beginning.

 - Length of Probation.
 While the term of supervision can be as long as three years, the norm is one year.

-Interplay with Pretrial Intervention.
 Conditional discharge is only available with respect to disorderly persons offenses.
-When an individual is seeking diversion of an Indictable Offense as a first time offender, the program is Pretrial Intervention.
+When an individual is seeking diversion of an indictable offense as a first-time offender, the program is Pretrial Intervention.